Aragon Ballroom (Chicago): History

 World championship boxing made its way to the Aragon Ballroom on December 15, 1982, when the World Boxing Association's world Cruiserweight champion, Puerto Rican Ossie Ocasio, successfully defended his title by beating challenger Eddie Taylor by a 15 rounds decision.

 In the late 1990s, Luis Rossi (former owner of La Raza newspaper), Ivan Fernandez, and Mercedes Fernandez purchased the Aragon.
 In September 2014, Mercedes Fernandez sold all her interests in the Aragon.
 Under the name "Aragon Entertainment Center", the hall continued to host a variety of Spanish language and Vietnamese language shows as well as English language rock concerts.
 It still hosts occasional boxing events.

 In 2015, the theatre was used in the filming of Zack Snyder's Batman v Superman: Dawn of Justice, doubling as the theatre where Thomas (Jeffrey Dean Morgan) and Martha Wayne (Lauren Cohan) get shot.
 The sign for the venue and the marquee was temporarily reconstructed, and removed once the filming had been completed.

 As of late 2017, Live Nation owns the Aragon Ballroom, and produces a variety of English language and Spanish language pop and rock concerts there.

-The Aragon has hosted the following Chicago bands: In 1968, it had Shadows of Knight.
-In 1969, it separately hosted Howlin' Wolf, Buddy Guy, The Buckinghams, and The Five Stairsteps.
-In 1973, it hosted Muddy Waters, in 1975 it had Styx, and in 1976 it had REO Speedwagon (from Champaign).
-In 1978 Van Halen kicked off their first World Tour here.
-In 1979 it hosted the Clash, Bo Diddley and the Undertones on the same bill.
-In 1982 it hosted the Jam and the Professionals, then—over two consecutive nights—the Clash, the Elvis Brothers and Defunkt.
-In 1983, it had Cheap Trick (from Rockford), and in 1984 it had Ministry.
-In 1997, it had Smashing Pumpkins and Local H (from Zion) separately.
-In 2004 it had Chevelle.
-In 2005 it had Twista with Ludacris (raised in Illinois), (and separately) Fall Out Boy (from Wilmette), Plain White T's (from DuPage County), Disturbed (from the Southwest Side), and Wilco.
-In 2007, it had OK Go.
-In 2009, it had jam band Umphrey's McGee (from South Bend).
-In 2011, it had Rise Against, and in 2013 had Alkaline Trio.
-In 2013, it had EDM group Krewella (from Northbrook) and rapper Lupe Fiasco.
-In 2015, K. Flay (from Wilmette) performed there.
-DJ Kaskade (also from Northbrook) performed there in 2017.
-Juice Wrld from Homewood performed there in 2019.

-The Aragon has hosted the following bands from Wisconsin: Steve Miller Band in 1969, BoDeans in 1994, and Garbage in 1998.
-Tommy James & the Shondells from Niles, MI played there in 1968.
+Between July 16 and 31, 2025, professional wrestling promotion All Elite Wrestling set up residency and ran a series of episodes of its television shows, Dynamite and Collision from the venue.